-- Originally formed as an independent corporate body, as a result of Local Government Reorganisation, on 1 April 1998, Hereford & Worcester Fire Authority (the Authority) is now constituted under the Fire and Rescue Services Act 2004.
+- 1. Originally formed as an independent corporate body, as a result of Local Government Reorganisation, on 1 April 1998, Hereford & Worcester Fire Authority (the Authority) is now constituted under the Fire and Rescue Services Act 2004.
 The Authority sets its own budget requirement, receives a share of Retained Business Rates, Business Rate Support Grant and Revenue Support Grant, and issues its own Council Tax Precept. - 2.
 Under the provisions of the Policing and Crime Act 2017, the Police and Crime Commissioner (PCC) may submit a business case to the Home Secretary for the PCC to take over governance of the Fire Authority.
-Currently there is no business case being considered by the Home Secretary. - 3.
-The Service covers the whole of Herefordshire and Worcestershire, an area of around 1,500 square miles (392,000 hectares) and a resident population of about three-quarters of a million people (788,587 ONS mid-2019 population estimate).
-Of these, three in four live in Worcestershire, with around 101,222 people living in the city of Worcester.
-Herefordshire is more sparsely populated with a largely rural population, about a third of whom (63,783 people) live in the city of Hereford.
+The PCC for West Mercia (which covers the Hereford and Worcester Fire area) had submitted a business case and in March 2018 the Home Secretary indicated that the governance change would take place with effect from 1st June 2018.
+The transfer has been subject to two judicial reviews.
+Although the first review has confirmed the Home Secretary's original decision (although agreeing that the correct process had not been followed) the second has been withdrawn by mutual consent.
+As a consequence of the withdrawal of the second review the government has confirmed that the Home Secretary's decision in March 2018 is now withdrawn and that there will need to be a new or updated business case; which would be subject to the statutory procedure for consultation and criteria for decision.
+It has also been confirmed that the earliest that the Home Office would consider a business case was after the PCC elections in May 2021. - 3.
+The Service covers the whole of Herefordshire and Worcestershire, an area of around 1,500 square miles (390,000 hectares) and a resident population of about three-quarters of a million people (779,411 ONS mid-2017 population estimate).
+Of these, three in four live in Worcestershire, with around 102,314 people living in the city of Worcester.
+Herefordshire is more sparsely populated with a largely rural population, about a third of whom (61,400 people) live in the city of Hereford.